KenKundert/emborg/doc/configuring.rst

 Only certain commands support composite configurations.
 Specifically, :ref:`create`, :ref:`check`, :ref:`configs`, :ref:`due`, :ref:`help`,
-:ref:`info`, :ref:`prune`, and :ref:`version` support composite configures.
+:ref:`info`, :ref:`log`, :ref:`prune`, and :ref:`version` support composite
+configures.
 Specifying a composite configuration to a command that does not support them results in an error.

 Emborg Settings